kris2475/High-Voltage-PV-Powered-Gesture-Detection-System/README.md

 - The Maximum Power Point (MPP) occurs near the “knee” of the I–V curve where:

-P = V × I is maximized.
+P = V × I is maximised.

 - If R<sub>L</sub> is too low → panel is current-limited (low voltage, high current).
 - If R<sub>L</sub> is too high → panel is voltage-limited (high voltage, low current).